coxner/HTML5/README.md

 ## ARIA (Accessible Rich Internet Applications)

 Aria is known as a dev standard that allows devlopers to provide information in their markup for screen readers.
 It is most commonly done through the role attribute which defines what a elements purpose is.
 For more information on how to assign roles within your webpage [click here](https://www.w3.org/TR/2017/NOTE-wai-aria-practices-1.1-20171214/examples/landmarks/index.html)

+## Annotating HTML5 Sematic Elements

+What is sematic content?

+### Microformatting

+Microformatting is a simple way that you include meta data within your webpage.
+It is commonly used to HTML patterns for things like people, blog post and events.
+They are a way you can provide.
+It allows programs to extract information from your webpage that is marked up with microformats.
+You can read more [here](http://microformats.org/wiki/what-are-microformats)

+Contact details are represented on a website with hCard.
+Microformats work off of the class attribute which is commonly used for styling.
+Depending on the data your are marking up their is a set standard on how you should name classes so data can be extracted. **To create a hcard you need a base element thats class attribute is vCard.
+Within the hcard you need a formatted name, the name must have the class of fn**.
+These are the two main attributes needed for a hCard however you can add more.
+Check out _hcard.html_ to checkout how to style contact details.
+Check out this [link](http://microformats.org/wiki/hcard) on hCard formatting.

+_Useful tip:_ When writing hcard markup wrap block level elements in `<div>` tags and inline elements in `<span>` tags.
+Use `<br>` to shift from one `<span>` line to another.
+This is also represented in the _hcard.html_ file.

+_Useful tip:_ You can add the CSS style `display:none` to any element of the markup if you want it to be represented in the microformatting but not displayed on the site.

+Another microformat is hCalendar which is used for providing metadata to events.
+Similar to the hCard element we start with assigning the class name vevent to our base element.
+Inside you vevent element two classes must be present dstart to represent the start date and summary to represent the description.
+More information on hCalendar can be found [here](http://microformats.org/wiki/hcalendar).

+### Microdata

+Another common method used to annotate sematic tags is microdata.
+The major difference between the two is microdata introduces new attributes into markup and does not use class attributes like microformatiing does.
+More information [here](https://www.w3.org/TR/microdata/)

+When starting a new sematic area on content with microdata the first attribute that must be used is `itemscope` which declares that you are creating a sematic section of code.
+The second attribute that must be used is `itemtype` which specifys the type of data being encoded.
+It is a unique attribute that must contain the url of the vocabulary that is being used to define the `itemprop`.
+More can be read [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/itemtype).The final attribute needed is known as `itemprop`.
+This is where the important information of your sematic code is stored.
+I would write my own markup to represent the structure of microdata but feel as if a better example can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/itemprop).